BlackBerry Dynamics

 Kotlin Samples: GettingStartedKotlin and GettingStartedKotlinBD.

 The secure file system is part of the BlackBerry Dynamics Secure Storage feature.
-For apps, the BlackBerry Dynamics (BD) secure file system behaves like the default file system, with the following differences:
+For apps, the BlackBerry Dynamics secure file system behaves like the default file system, with the following differences:

 • All data within the secure file system is stored on the device in an encrypted form.